henriksvendsgard/filmlista/README.md

 A simple watch list application with authentication and shared lists built on Next.js 14 with TypeScript, Tailwind CSS, Shadcn UI components, and Supabase for backend services.

+## **Project Overview**

+Filmlista is a web application for tracking movies and TV shows you've watched or want to watch.
+It allows you to:

+- Create and manage lists of movies and TV shows
+- Share lists with friends
+- Track what you've watched
+- Discover new content based on popularity and recommendations
+- See where movies and TV shows are available to stream

 ## **Features**

 ### **Core Functionality:**